 - Listening assignments

 - Semester reflection

 - Song translations and IPA and background information

 - Weekly lesson reflection

-- Copies (not originals, please) of Repertoire with translations and IPA

 Midterm

 - The midterm exam will take place during the student's lesson on week seven of the semester. - All pieces must be learned for the midterm, half of the required repertoire will be memorized. - The student must know the poetic and literal translation for all memorized songs as well as relevant background information. - If the student misses his/her lesson during midterm week due to an excused absence, the midterm can be made-up the following week with the following modification: one additional song must be memorized.